Funbrain

 Funbrain is an educational browser game website for children and adults.
-It was on this site that Diary of a Wimpy Kid was first published before being turned into a successful book series and movie franchise.
+It was the site where Diary of a Wimpy Kid was first published before being turned into a successful book series and movie franchise.

 History

-The website was founded in May 1992 and is owned by Poptropica Worldwide; a division of Family Education Network.
+The website was founded in May 1992 and is owned by Poptropica Worldwide, a division of Pearson Education's Family Education Network.
 The current publisher is Jess Brallier.
 The company said the site has 65,000 teachers registered, 35 million visits per month, and 60,000 page visits per day, and provides mathematics and kid style games.